qmhc/vite-plugin-dts/README.md

    *
    * @default false
    */
-  staticImport?: boolean
+  staticImport?: boolean,

   /**
    * Manual set include glob
    *
-   * By Default it base on `include` option of the tsconfig.json */ include?: string | string[]
+   * By Default it base on `include` option of the tsconfig.json */ include?: string | string[],

   /**
    * Manual set exclude glob
    *
-   * By Default it base on `exclude` option of the tsconfig.json, be `'node_module/**'` when empty */ exclude?: string | string[]
+   * By Default it base on `exclude` option of the tsconfig.json, be `'node_module/**'` when empty */ exclude?: string | string[],

   /**
    * Whether remove those `import 'xxx'`
    *
    * @default true
    */
-  clearPureImport?: boolean
+  clearPureImport?: boolean,

   /**
    * Whether generate types entry file